 At Ark Blacklands, we pride ourselves on the large variety of sports for the children to participate in free of charge.
 In addition, we aim to enrich the curriculum and the opportunities that we offer our children to support their physical development, increase activity levels and enhance engagement.
 We regularly take part in sports tournaments and competitions, both within and outside of the school day.

-For the 2020-2021 academic year Ark Blacklands was provided with £40,422 to fund improvements to the provision of PE and Sport for the benefit of the children at our school, and encourage the development of healthy lifestyles.
-This included a carry forward of approximately £20,000 from 2019/20 following Covid-19 school closure.
+For the 2021-2022 academic year Ark Blacklands was provided with £21,400 to fund improvements to the provision of PE and Sport for the benefit of the children at our school, and encourage the development of healthy lifestyles.
+We will also plan to spend a carry forward of approximately £6,000 from 2020/21 following Covid-19 school closure.